crcn-archive/mojo-docs/articles/1. tutorial/3. Scaffolding/article.md

 Notice `{{ html: sections.header }}`.
 This block specifies where our header should go in the template file.
-Basically, view controllers do exactly as their name suggests - they control what the user sees, so it makes sense to let the view controller specify exactly what sub-views should be displayed to the user.
+Basically, view controllers do exactly as their name suggests - they control what the user sees, so it makes sense to let the view controller specify what sub-views should be displayed to the user.

 After adding the `header section` in the template, go ahead and refresh the browser.
 Your todo application should look exactly the same.
 The only difference is that `header` is specified in another sub-component.